alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Control
 ~~~~~~~

-One of the key factors in determining a worker’s status is the extent to which the payer has the ability, authority, or right to control both what work is performed and how it is carried out.
-Equally important is the level of independence the worker maintains in performing their duties.
+One of the key factors in determining a worker's status is the extent to which the payer has the ability, authority, or
+right to control both what work is performed and how it is carried out.
+Equally important is the level of independence the
+worker maintains in performing their duties.

-In evaluating the relationship, both the payer’s oversight of the worker’s day-to-day activities and their overall influence are assessed.
-However, it is the payer’s right to exercise control—rather than whether that control is actively used—that holds the most weight in determining the nature of the working relationship.
+In evaluating the relationship, both the payer's oversight of the worker's day-to-day activities and their overall
+influence are assessed.
+However, it is the payer’s right to exercise control—rather than whether that control is actively
+used—that holds the most weight in determining the nature of the working relationship.

 Worker is an *Employee* when: